-After you’ve heard people who switch sound A for sound B talk for a while, you’ll get used to it.
-Of course, there are many, many A and B, so you need lots of practise, but the principle remains the same.
-The important thing to understand, though, is that regionally accented Mandarin isn’t that hard to understand once you learn some systematic changes.
-It might sound like a different language, but provided that your listening ability is okay in general, once you break the code, comprehension will increase very quickly.
+After you’ve listened to people who switch sound A for sound B for a while, you’ll get used to it.
+Of course, there are many, many As and Bs, so you need lots of practise, but the principle remains the same.
+The important thing to understand, though, is that regionally accented Mandarin isn’t that hard to understand once you learn these systematic changes.
+It might sound like a different language at first, but provided that your listening ability is okay in general, once you break the code, comprehension will increase very quickly.

 Unless they really are speaking a different topolect, of course, in which case it’s more like learning a different although closely related language.